 Humboldt North's development proved to be a successful venture in CAN DO’s economic development efforts as many manufacturing, food processing and distribution centers are open or plan to open in the park.
 Gonnella Frozen Products plant makes partially baked frozen bread products.
 Cargill's Cocoa and Chocolate facility on 76 acres.
 The Coca-Cola Company purchased 164 acres for the site of a future non-carbonated beverage plant.
 U.S. Cold Storage, one of the nation's premier distributors of cold and frozen foods, opened a state-of-the-art refrigerated storage and distribution center that will link the food processors in Greater Hazleton with the Northeastern United States and Canada.
 AutoZone, the number-one auto parts retailer in America, opened a 600,000-square-foot distribution center.

 CAN DO officials then developed Humboldt East.
-This 200-acre, KOZ section is home to national companies like Tootsie Roll, which has its northeastern distribution center here.
-Humboldt East features several rail-served sites, and developers have already made investments in this section with build-to-suit parcels and pre-approved site plans.
+This 200-acre section is home to national companies like Tootsie Roll, which has its northeastern distribution center here.
+Humboldt East features two rail-served sites, and developers have already made investments in this section with construction of a 440,000 SF industrial building.

 Understanding the need for amenities near Humboldt Industrial Park, CAN DO added Humboldt Station – a commercial development at the intersection of State Route 924 and Interstate 81.
 This highly visible and easily accessible location is also expected to attract many travellers to its two hotel sites.
 Humboldt Station will provide park employees and residents of the community as well as interstate travellers a variety of fast-food and family restaurants.
 Residence Inn by Marriott and Turkey Hill opened its doors and became the first tenant in Humboldt Station while Sonic Drive-In and Burger King fast food restaurants followed.